RubixML/ML/docs/cross-validation/leave-p-out.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/LeavePOut.php">Source</a></span>

 # Leave P Out
-Leave P Out tests the model with a unique holdout set of P samples for each round until all samples have been tested.
+Leave P Out tests the model with a unique holdout set of size p for each round until all samples have been tested.

-> **Note:** Leave P Out can become slow with large datasets and small values of P.
+> **Note:** Leave P Out can become slow with large datasets and small values of p.

 **Interfaces:** [Parallel](#parallel)